Looking for a Nice Town on a

 The photo above is a very common scene in the Kingsland area in April of each year.
 People come from miles around to take pictures of their loved ones posing in the fields of beautiful bluebonnets.
 Special tour buses even bring in tourists to photograph the flowers.

 Until you have actually seen the fields of Bluebonnets in March, April and May around Kingsland, you can not imagine how beautiful they are.
 No description or photo can do them justice.
-In addition to the Bluebonnets every spring, there are also Indian Paintbrush, Indian Blanket, and several other flowers that literally cover the fields of the Highland Lakes.
+In addition to the Bluebonnets every spring, there are also Texas Paintbrush, Indian Blanket, and several other flowers that literally cover the fields of the Highland Lakes.
 It is truly a paradise every spring.
+For photos of over 45 different wildflowers in the Kingsland area - Click Here

 |This photo shows an assortment of 8 types of wildflowers that blanket the fields